atsaloli/cicd/01_13-enabling-ci-on-a-project.md

 ## Setting up your CI/CD infrastructure
 ### Configuring CI

-Our first CI job, "test_it" will run on every commit to test the new revision.
+Our first CI job, "test_it", will run on every commit to test the new revision.
 It will run the test command we specified.

+(It _is_ possible to run CI jobs on specific branches only, e.g., only on merge requests into the "master" branch.
+However, out of the box, GitLab runs CI on every commit, to catch problems early.)

 On the next slide, notice:
-- that GitLab checks the syntax of the CI config file
+- that GitLab checked the syntax of the CI config file
-- the orange pause icon ("pending" indicator) - we haven't set up our Runner Server yet so there are no runners available.
+- we haven't set up our Runner Server yet so there are no runners available to run the CI job, so we have an orange pause icon ("pending" indicator)

 ---?image=img/pending_pipeline.png